top of page

 1. You’re not failing.
 Your child’s brain is developing exactly as expected.

-3. The earlier kids learn regulation skills, the stronger their resilience becomes.
+3. The earlier kids learn wellbeing skills, the stronger their mental health will be later in life.

 Studies show that children who learn breathing, grounding, and cognitive reframing early are better equipped for: